mlincon/flask-oauth2/README.md

 ## About

+OAuth2.0/OpenID authentication with backend in Flask.
+Also includes:
+- Flask-Migration

-OAuth2.0/OpenID trial/test based on starter code from https://github.com/udacity/OAuth2.0
+Starter code forked from https://github.com/udacity/OAuth2.0.

 ### Start Flask app from cmd
 Set/register the Flask app (linux):